Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 Yelena consolidates her rule over Gred, navigating alliances and rivalries while uncovering secrets tied to power, transformation, and survival in a city teetering on the edge of renewal and conflict.

 Yelena gazed over the vast sprawl of Gred, her city at last.
 The lights below shimmered like embers, igniting a fire deep in her chest.
-The breeze carried with it the weight of years she had waited for this moment—every sacrifice, every scheme, now culminating in this reality.
 The city wasn’t just beneath her; its pulse thrummed in her veins, binding her to it in a shared, unyielding rhythm.
 Her fingers curled tightly at her sides as she let the enormity of it wash over her, the triumph tinged with the faint ache of all it had cost.

 All this, now mine, she mused, the thought electric in her mind.
 Yet the city demanded more than marveling; it called her to shape its future without delay.